InvictusNavarchus/latin-macronizer/README.md

 ## 🙏 Acknowledgements

-* This script relies heavily on the excellent **[Alatius Macronizer](https://alatius.com/macronizer/)** service for performing the Latin text macronization.
-Many thanks to [Johan Winge](https://github.com/Alatius), as the creator of Alatius.
+* This script utilizes a self-hosted macronizer built from **[Alatius Macronizer](https://github.com/Alatius/macronizer)** by [Johan Winge](https://github.com/Alatius).
+Many thanks to Johan for making such incredible tool.